 - To remove files from the Process1 list:

 Select the nodes to remove (holding Shift or Ctrl key) and press the Delete key.

 When you have lots of files in a folder, like multiple source reconstructions or time-frequency files for each trial, it is difficult to grab just the ones you are interested in.
 After selecting your folders in the Process1 box, you can refine the selection with the Filter search box at the bottom-right corner of the window.

-The example below shows how to select the data files corresponding to the noise recordings: by typing "Noise" in the search box and selecting the option "Search file names".
-We cannot perform the search "by comment" because all the data files have the same comment "Link to raw file".
+The example below shows how to select the data files corresponding to the noise recordings: by typing "Noise" in the search box and selecting the option "Search file paths".
+We cannot perform the search "by name" because all the data files have the same name "Link to raw file".

 Reminder: To see the file name corresponding to a node in the database, leave your mouse over it for a few seconds.
 You can do this both in the database explorer and the Process1 list.